The Complexity of Hip Dysplasia (HD) in Dogs

 Insights on Hip Dysplasia Screening in 22 Swedish Breeds

 The report suggests that new digital imaging techniques and equipment, as well as variations in sedation during X-rays, may lead to an increase in diagnoses of minor abnormalities that were previously undetected.
-One important note in this matter is that the hip joints do not seem to have become more dysplastic, but the external factors discover more abnormalities than before.
+One important note in this matter is that the hip joints do not seem to have become more dysplastic, but that the external factors discover more abnormalities than before.

 The graphs include a third-order polynomial trendline (dotted line) for each HD grade to illustrate overall development over time.
 These trendlines provide a visual indication of general patterns but should be interpreted with caution, as they may be influenced by random fluctuations in the data.

-The table below from SRRS (Specialklubben Rhodesian Ridgeback Sverige) illustrates the prevalence of HD (C-D-E) in Rhodesian Ridgeback from 2000 to 2020.
+Figure 4 below from SRRS (Specialklubben Rhodesian Ridgeback Sverige) illustrates the prevalence of HD (C-D-E) in Rhodesian Ridgeback from 2000 to 2020.
 The yellow line represents dogs diagnosed with mild HD (HD C).
 According to Hedhammar (2020), the prevalence of HD C has risen since around 2010, while the rate of HD A+B (mainly HD B) has decreased slightly.
 Still, the prevalence of moderate and severe HD (HD D+E) has remained fairly unchanged, and even decreased slightly.

 Hip Dysplasia vs. Other Orthopaedic Concerns